GoogleCloudPlatform/cloud-code-intellij/CONTRIBUTING.md

 Cloning into 'gcloud-intellij'...
 ```

-There are four modules:
+There are two modules:

-* google-cloud-tools: Cloud debugger and code inspections
-* common-lib: Code shared between the above two
+* google-cloud-tools-plugin: the full cloud tools plugin
 * common-test-lib: test infrastructure code

 When adding new dependencies, the jar files are loaded from Maven Central